-Testing typically involves Antigen tests to detect the presence of adult female heartworms, and/or antibody heartworm testing that determines if your pet has been exposed to heartworms overall.
+Testing for a dog typically involves Antigen tests to detect the presence of adult female heartworms, and/or antibody heartworm testing that determines if your pet has been exposed to heartworms overall.
 Of these heartworm tests, the antigen test is most commonly performed, and is quite accurate in dogs.
 This site happens to be the only one in the world that offers a "single" heartworm home test kit for consumers to utilize without having to buy test kits in bulk or "mail" out a sample to a lab and then have to wait for results.